 During PDPs early capacity building projects in 2024, Traditional Owners, marine tourism operators, and marine industry groups capacity building project, took part in activities based around the annual Great Barrier Reef coral spawning event.

 Participants across tourism, aquarium trade, maritime services and Traditional Owners worked alongside RRAP researchers from industry vessels.
-The crews were trained in emerging methods for collecting and delivering large volumes of coral larvae and young corals onto reefs, developed by the RRAP.
+The crews were trained in emerging methods for collecting and delivering large volumes of coral larvae and young corals onto reefs.

 Jordan Ivey